Foxconn 'adjusting' Wisconsin factory plans hailed by Trump

-Taipei (AFP) - Taiwanese electronics giant Foxconn said Thursday it was reassessing plans to build a cutting-edge factory in Wisconsin, potentially dealing a blow to Donald Trump's flagship drive to revive America's manufacturing sector.
+Taipei (AFP) - Taiwanese electronics giant Foxconn said Thursday it was reassessing plans to build a cutting-edge factory in Wisconsin, which Donald Trump once hailed as part of flagship drive to revive America's manufacturing sector.

 Foxconn, which makes devices and components for a host of major tech firms including Apple, had planned to build the $10 billion plant to make LCD flat screen televisions and create around 13,000 jobs.

-The investment was backed by $4 billion in controversial tax breaks and embraced by Trump, who hailed the deal when it was announced in 2017 as evidence of his "America First" plan in action.
+The investment was backed by $4 billion in controversial tax breaks and embraced by Trump, who described it as evidence of his "America First" plan in action when announced in 2017.

-A year later he appeared alongside Foxconn CEO Terry Gou at a groundbreaking ceremony wielding a golden shovel and proclaiming: "This is just the beginning.
+A year later he appeared alongside Foxconn CEO Terry Gou at a groundbreaking ceremony proclaiming: "This is just the beginning.
 This is one of the largest plants in the world."

 - 'Knowledge workers' -

-Earlier media reports quoted Louis Woo, an assistant to Gou, suggesting the company might scrap the flat screen factory in favour of hiring more high-skilled engineers for research and development -- a move that would lead to far fewer blue-collar jobs.
+Earlier reports quoted Louis Woo, an assistant to Gou, suggesting the company might scrap the flat screen factory and hire more high-skilled engineers for research and development -- leading to far fewer blue-collar jobs.

 In its statement, Foxconn said it remained committed to building its science park in Wisconsin and "the creation of 13,000 jobs".